Wick and anti-Wick characterizations of linear operators on spaces of power series expansions: Continuity, composition and transitions of Wick and anti-Wick operators

 In \cite[Section 3]{TeToWa} some results concerning the Wick symbols of anti-Wick operators are presented.
 For example we have the following result.
 We omit the proof since the result is a special case of Theorems 3.1, 3.3 and Theorem 3.7 in \cite{TeToWa}.
+Here $\mascP _E(\cc d)$ is the set of all $\omega \in L^\infty _{loc}(\cc d;\mathbf R_+)$ such that